 Trouble understanding words or the inability to think of the “right” word in a situation can also improve with the adoption of the following useful exercises:

 1. Breathing Exercises

-You could also find yourself taking breaths in the middle of sentences, which can affect your ability to communicate and lead to being misunderstood.
+This can affect your ability to communicate and lead to being misunderstood.

 Breathing exercises can help you learn how to control your breathing when communicating.

-Plan out the breaths you’ll take during a phrase, and practice sentences with breathing included.
+A speech therapist can help you learn to plan out the breaths you’ll take during a phrase, and practice sentences with breathing included.

 2. Matching Pictures To Spoken Words

 Do you find yourself using a word for something that’s close but not quite right to the word you’re trying to use?